vasavibale7-tech/codealpha_tasks/README.md

 ## How to Run

 1. Install Node.js.
-2. Open the project folder in VS Code.
+2. Open the project in VS Code.
 3. Open the terminal.
 4. Go to the backend folder: